isi-vista/textDetectionWithScriptID/README.md

 - `bin` : Python2/3 command-line tool.

 ## 3. Dependency
-This repo depends on the core deep learning libraries
+The python code in this repo is compatible with both Python2.7x and Python3.
+It depends on the core deep learning libraries
 - `Keras`: >=2.0.7
 - `TensorFlow`: >=1.1.0

-and image processing libraries
+and image processing libraries.
 - `OpenCV-Python`: >=3.1.0
 - `Skimage`: >= 0.13.0

 ## 4. Usage
 ### 4.1 Basic Models